AzureAD/microsoft-authentication-library-for-dotnet/core/src/Cache/cache.readme.md

 ### B2C notes

 ADAL does not support B2C and there are no plans to add B2C support.
 As such, MSAL will not write B2C tokens to the ADAL token cache.
 In B2C, currently, the displayName (aka username aka preferred username) is null.
 This is a "bug" in B2C as they should provide a scope for the username.
 DisplayName should never be null - it would be a schema violation for it to be null.
-We have code that adds a constant (smth like "preferred_username not in id_token") in these cases.
+We have code that adds a constant (smth like "Missing from the token response") in these cases.

 ### Account removal algorithm